vovanec/supervisor_checks/README.md

 * _supervisor_memory_check_: process check based on amount of memory consumed by process.
 * _supervisor_complex_check_: complex check(run multiple checks at once).

+For now, it is developed and supposed to work primarily with Python 3 and Supervisor 4 branch.
+There's nominal Python 2.x support but it's not tested.
+Also, it does depend on Supervisor 4 [pull request 625](https://github.com/Supervisor/supervisor/pull/625), which adds graceful event listener shutdown).
+It's probably possible to run it with Supervisor 3 APIs, however it's not tested as well.

 ## Developing Custom Check Modules